Responsible gambling – help & advice

 • You’re experiencing anxiety around your gambling habits, or it makes you feel irritable or depressed to think about.

-If any of the above points resonate with you, or someone you know then we’d highly recommend contacting any of the following organisations listed below.
+If any of the above resonates with you (or someone you know) then we’d highly recommend contacting one of the organisations listed below.

-All of these organisations are based in the United Kingdom and offer discreet and confidential services to those suffering from problem gambling.
-They will not be able to recover losses related to problem gambling, but they will be able to offer impartial advice and guidance.
+All of these organisations are based in the UK and offer discreet and confidential services to those suffering from problem gambling.
+They will not be able to recover losses, but they will be able to offer impartial advice and guidance.

 Phone: 0808 8020 133